dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/_index.md

 and synchronize data between systems, with the ultimate goal of improving organizational efficiency and responsiveness.

-Each CDS will have a worklist which will include new cases if current patient location meets the CDS work assignments and follow-up cases that the chart owner has been assigned for the CDS reviewing.
+Each CDI Specialist (CDS) will have a worklist which will include new cases if current patient location meets the CDS work assignments and follow-up cases that the chart owner has been assigned for the CDS reviewing.

 For example, if the patient chart is a new case then the patient chart (if it’s an inpatient chart and has a fin class of Medicare) will route based on the patient’s current location to one of the CDS Workgroups.

-By default, the chart will queue up every day (interval can change based on your policies and/or patient types).
+By default, the chart will queue up every day (interval can change based on organizational policies and/or patient types).

 {{% children depth=999 %}}